sayali0512/manual-migration/option2.md

      ![putty ss1](images/puttyloginpage.PNG)   ![putty ss1](images/puttykeybrowse.PNG)

     -   ##### Download and execute a moodle script

+    **Pre-Migration:**

-    -   Download install_prerequisites.sh script.
+    -   *Download install_prerequisites.sh script*.
+        - install_prerequisites.sh script will be downloaded from GitHub.
+It will downloaded to /home/azureadmin/ path.
+        - install_prerequisites.sh will install the prerequisites for Moodle such as webservers, php and extensions.
+        Note: All the scripts should be executed as a root user.
         ```
+            sudo -s
             cd /home/azureadmin/
-            wget
+            wget <git raw link for install_prerequisites.sh>
         ```
     -   Run the install_prerequisites.sh script
         ```
-            bash install_prerequisites.sh
+            bash install_prerequisites.sh <webserverType> <WebserverVersion> <phpVersion>
         ```
+        Note: on-prem has any additional extensions those will be installed by the user.

+        ```
+            sudo apt-get install -y php-<extensionName>
+        ```
     -   Above script will perform following task
-        -   Install web server (nginx/apache)
+        -   Install web server (nginx/apache) with the given version
         -   Install PHP with its extensions
+            - List of Extensions are below
+                - fpm, cli, curl, zip, pear, mbstring, dev, mcrypt, soap, json, redis, bcmath, gd, mysql, xmlrpc, intl, xml and bz2
         -   Create a moodle shared folder (/moodle)

-    -   Download and run the migrate_moodle.sh script
-        ```
-            cd /home/azureadmin/
-            wget
-            bash migrate_moodle.sh
-        ```
-    - This script will install empty moodle instance
+    - *Download on-prem archive file to VM*
-    - Download the onprem compressed data from Azure Blob storage to VM such as Moodle, Moodledata, configuration folders with database backup file to /home/azureadmin location
+        Download the onprem archived data from Azure Blob storage to VM such as Moodle, Moodledata, configuration folders with database backup file to /home/azureadmin location
-     - Replace the moodle folder
         - Download moodle.tar.gz file from the blob storage.
 The path to download will be /home/azureadmin.
-Navigate to this path

             ```
                 cd /home/azureadmin
                 azcopy copy 'https://storageaccount.blob.core.windows.net/container/BlobDirectory/*' 'Path/to/folder'
             ```
-        - Extract moodle.tar.gz file
+        - Extract archive moodle.tar.gz file
             ```
                 tar -zxvf yourfile.tar.gz
+                ex: tar -zxvf moodle.tar.gz
             ```
+    -   *Download and run the migrate_moodle.sh script*
+        - migrate_moodle.sh script will be downloaded from GitHub.
+It will downloaded to /home/azureadmin/ path.
+        - copying the Moodle site, Moodledata folders and configuring of php, webserver will be processed while executing migrate_moodle.sh
+        ```
+            cd /home/azureadmin/
+            wget <git raw link for migrate_moodle.sh>
+            bash migrate_moodle.sh
+        ```
+    - This script will install empty moodle instance.
         - Then copy and replace this moodle folder with existing folder
         - Before accessing the moodle folder switch to root user and copy the moodle folder to existing path
             ```
                 cp /home/azureadmin/moodle /moodle/html
             ```
     * Replace the moodledata folder
         -  Download moodledata.tar.gz file from the blob storage.
         - Navigate to the path